annalena-k/rhmc-jax/README.md

 ```
 cd rhmc-jax
 ```
-to install the package in editable mode using
+and install the package in editable mode using

 ```
 pip install -e .